 The assessment will be reviewed regularly throughout the pregnancy and when the new mother returns to work.

-The College will assess the risks to any students who become pregnant, and take all reasonable precautions whilst they are present at the College or participating in College activities.
+The school will assess the risks to any students who become pregnant and take all reasonable precautions whilst they are present at the school or participating in School activities.

 Noise